 The IUPUI Honors Program is open to students in both the Purdue and Indiana University degree programs.
-Students with an overall grade point average (GPA) of 3.3 after their first full semester of work, entering freshmen with a combined SAT score of 1180 (1100 for those who took the SAT before April 1, 1995), or those who graduated in the top 10 percent of their high school class are invited to participate in the Honors Program.
-Students with a GPA of less than 3.3 may be permitted to take honors courses.
+Students with a 3.3 overall grade point average after their first full semester of work, entering freshmen with a combined SAT score of 1200, or those who graduated in the top 10 percent of their high school class are invited to participate in the Honors Program.
+Students with less than a 3.3 grade point average may be permitted to take honors courses.
 They should, however, discuss the matter with their academic adviser and the honors adviser before doing so.

-To obtain an honors degree in computer science, mathematics, or physics, a student must have a cumulative grade point average of 3.3 and a minimum of 24 credit hours, with a 3.5 average in honors work.
+To obtain an honors degree in all departments in the School of Science, except geology and psychology, a student must have a cumulative grade point average of 3.3 and a minimum of 24 credit hours, with a 3.5 grade point average in honors work.
 Six hours of honors credit must be outside the student's major field.
-Students in other departments should follow the requirements below since these departments have their own requirements.
+Students majoring in geology or psychology should follow the requirements below since these departments have their own requirements.